Blogs

 • Wireless barcode scanner

 We tested the system at the office and when we were sure that it was ready, we demo-ed it to our Program Manager.
-He was so impressed, he approved our team using the system to speed the asset tagging process.
+He was so impressed that he approved our team using the system to speed up the asset tagging process.

 XPressLabel System in Action